shahpnmlab/tomcat/README.md

 - View low-mag overviews, tilt series animations, and tomogram animations
 - Add notes, scores, and other metadata to tomograms
 - Search for tomograms across multiple data directories
-- Export session data as CSV files
+- Autosave and export session data as CSV files and gifs as well as thumbnails

 ## Installation